core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   After setting the timeout with value T' > 0 in Step 6, the proxy checks whether its cache currently stores fresh responses to the group request.
 For each of such responses, the proxy compares the residual lifetime L of the corresponding cache entry against the value T'.

   If a cached response X is such that L < T', then the proxy forwards X back to the client at its earliest convenience.
-Otherwise, the proxy does not forward X back to the client right away, and rather waits for approaching the timeout expiration, as discussed in the next point.
+Otherwise, the proxy does not forward X back to the client right away and instead waits for approaching the timeout expiration, as discussed in the next point.

 * The response processing in {{ssec-resp-proc-proxy-steps}} is extended as follows.

-  Before the timeout with original value T' > 0 expires and the proxy stops accepting responses to the group request, the proxy checks whether it stores in its cache any fresh response X to the group request such that both the following conditions hold.
+  Before the timeout with original value T' > 0 expires and the proxy stops accepting responses to the group request, the proxy checks whether it stores in its cache any fresh response X to the group request such that both the following conditions hold:

   - The cache entry E storing X was already existing when the proxy forwarded the group request.